MacFlecknoe/service-repository-sample/router/README.md

 </wsp:AppliesTo>
 ```

-The policy files are stored centrally in the schema project and imported into all service and service routing projects.
+Policy files should be stored centrally in the schema project and imported into all service and service routing projects.
 This allows us to
-centrally govern which policies get exectued without having to modify any code (we simply change the rules in the policy
+centrally govern which policies get exectued without having to modify service code (we simply change the rules in the policy
-files and they will automatically be applied to the correct URLs/service contracts when the service is republished).
+files and they will automatically be applied to when the service is republished).

 See: